InteractiveSystems/Serious-Games-2016/README.md

   - Full source can be found via the Week_2_1 folder

 Hour 2.
 Implementation of basic Point and Click navigation
-  - Backing a Navigation mesh
+  - Baking a Navigation mesh
   - Adding a NavMesh Agent
   - Full source can be found via the Week_2_2 folder